Stochastic Greedy Algorithms For Multiple Measurement Vectors: Convergence Analysis

-By using the same proof techniques as in Theorem~\ref{thm1}, we can get the following convergence result for MStoGradMP. \begin{theorem} Let $X^*$ be a feasible solution of \eqref{eqn:model} and $X^0$ be the initial solution.
+By using the same proof techniques as in Theorem~\ref{thm1}, we can get the following convergence result for MStoGradMP. \begin{theorem}[MStoGradMP] Let $X^*$ be a feasible solution of \eqref{eqn:model} and $X^0$ be the initial solution.
+Assume that $F(X)=\frac1M\sum_{i=1}^Mf_i(X)$ satisfies the $\cD$-RSC with constant $\rho_k^-$ in \eqref{eqn:DRSC} and $f_i$ satisfies $\cD$-RSS with constant $\rho_k^+(i)$ in \eqref{eqn:DRSS}.
 At the $(t+1)$-th iteration of Algorithm \ref{alg:MStoGradMP}, the expectation of the recovery error is bounded by

 where